Keeping Pace with Creative Destruction

 3. Seed entrepreneurial ventures to keep your options open.

 No pessimist should be surprised that Schumpeter’s “creative destruction” process continues unchecked.
-But even Thomas Hobbes would be astonished by the rapid rate of change and the “winner take all” competition that we will experience over the next six years to 2020.
+But even Thomas Hobbes would be astonished by the rapid rate of change and the “winner take all” competition that we will experience over the next decade.

 Walk faster, Hobbes.